ElGaharbiAyoub/alx-files_manager/README.md

 - `middlewares/`: Contains the middleware functions.
 - `config/`: Contains the configuration files.
 - `utils/`: Contains utility functions.
-- `public/`: Contains static files such as CSS and images.
-- `views/`: Contains the views for rendering HTML templates.

 ## API Endpoints